PoisotLab/ms_metaweb_transfer/manuscript.md

 *networks* data source, and therefore the only information we can reliably extract from it is that a species pair *was reported to interact at least once*.
-This last statement should yet be taken with caution, as some sources in GLOBI (*e.g.* **TK**) are produced though text-mining, and therefore do not document direct evidence of the interaction.
+This last statement should yet be taken with caution, as some sources in GLOBI [*e.g.* @Thessen2014KnoExt] are produced though text analysis, and therefore may not document direct evidence of the interaction.
 Nevertheless, should the predictive model work, we would expect that a majority of interactions known to GLOBI would also be predicted.
 After performing this check, we set the probability of all interactions known to GLOBI (366 in total, 33 of which were not predicted by the model, for a success rate of 91%) to 1.

 Finally, we downloaded the data from @Strong2014ImpNon, who mined various literature sources to identify trophic interactions in Newfoundland.
 This